vikasjha-maker/House-Prices---Advanced-Regression-Techniques-Kaggle-/README.md

 # House-Prices---Advanced-Regression-Techniques-Kaggle-
- Perform Data analysis to get more info about the data and handle missing data or null values, and find all the numeric and categorical values in dataset to perform EDA.  After that implement feature engineering and feature selection in categorical and numerical to check the outliers by using boxplot graph.  Then concatenate the train and test data into final data frame for model fitting and remove the duplicate values from final data frame.
-Converting the all categorical values to one hot coding and then use the Regression model i.e. Random forest to create model.
-Fit the model and predict the independent values.
+*Predict the house price*
+Perform EDA to get more insights about the data and handle missing data.
+After that implement feature engineering to find the outliers in the dataset And the main objective is to predict the house price using the Random Forest.